clearlinux/clear-linux-documentation/source/clear-linux/get-started/install-configfile.rst

 #.
 Edit the template and change the settings as needed.
 Commonly changed settings include:

-   * Under *block-devices*, set “file: "/dev/sda"” or your preferred device.
+   * Under *block-devices*, set “file: "/dev/sda"” or enter your preferred device.
-   * Under *targetMedia*, set the 3rd partition size to “0” to use the entire disk space.
+   * Under *targetMedia*, set the third partition size to “0” to use the entire disk space.
    * Under *bundles*, add additional bundles as needed.
    * Delete the *kernel-arguments* section unless you want to add kernel parameters.
-   * Delete *post-install* section unless you have post installation scripts.
+   * Delete the *post-install* section unless you have post-installation scripts.
    * Under *Version*, set a version number.
 Use “0” for the latest version.

+   Commonly changed settings are shown in lines 14, 20, 22, and 31 below.

    .. code-block:: bash
+      :linenos:
+      :emphasize-lines: 14,20,22,31

    		# clear-linux-config